Piano concertos by Wolfgang Amadeus Mozart: Fuller, post-1900 assessment

 The D-minor concerto has remained highly appreciated, but it now shares honors with many other of the concertos.
 Mozart's development of the piano concerto created a complex form that was arguably never surpassed.
 Of the later composers (especially after Beethoven, who noted Mozartian procedure), only Brahms paid attention to his classicism as expressed in the formal structure of these works.

-Their value as music and popularity does not, naturally enough, rest upon their formal structure though but on the musical content.
+Their value as music and popularity does not rest upon their formal structure though but on the musical content.
 Mozart's piano concertos are filled with assured transition passages, modulations, dissonances, Neapolitan relationships and suspensions.
 This technical skill, combined with a complete command of his (admittedly rather limited) orchestral resources, in particular of the woodwinds in the later concertos, allowed him to create a variety of moods at will, from the comic operatic nature of the end of K. 453, through to the dream-like state of the famous "Elvira Madigan" Andante from K. 467, through to the majestic expansiveness of his Piano Concerto No. 25, K. 503.
 In particular, these major works of Mozart could hardly fail to be influenced by his own first love, i. e., opera, and the Mozart of Figaro, Don Giovanni and Die Zauberflöte is found throughout them.
 Mozart clearly valued the concertos, some of which he guarded carefully.
 For example, No. 23 was not published in his lifetime, and the score was kept within his family and close circle of friends, whom he asked not to give it away.

 The qualities of the piano concertos have become more fully appreciated in the last 50 years or so.
 The list of notable names that have contributed cadenzas to the concertos (e.g., Beethoven, Hummel, Landowska, Britten, Brahms, Schnittke, etc.) attests to this fact.
 Beethoven was clearly impressed by them: even if the anecdotal story about his comments to Ferdinand Ries about No. 24 is legendary, his third concerto was clearly inspired by Mozart's No. 24, and his entire concerto production took its point of departure as the Mozartian concept.